hirosystems/stacks.js/packages/stacking/README.md

 ### Delegator

-If you are the delegator, you can stack / lock up tokens for your delegatees and commit to stacking participation for upcoming reward cycles.
+If you are the delegator, you can stack ("lock up") tokens for your users and commit to stacking participation for upcoming reward cycles.

 #### Stack delegated STX